stanfordnlp/dspy/docs/building-blocks/1-signatures.md

 When we assign tasks to LMs in DSPy, we specify the behavior we need as a Signature.

-**A signature is a declarative specification of input/output behavior of a DSPy module.**

-What does that mean?
-It means tht signatures allow you tell the LM _what_ it needs to do, rather than specify _how_ we should ask the LM to do it.
+**A signature is a declarative specification of input/output behavior of a DSPy module.** Signatures allow you tell the LM _what_ it needs to do, rather than specify _how_ we should ask the LM to do it.

-## 2) Why are they called Signatures?

 You're probably familiar with function signatures, which specify the input and output arguments and their types.

-Ditto.
 DSPy signatures are similar, but the differences are that:

 - While typical function signatures just _describe_ things, DSPy Signatures _define and control the behavior_ of modules.

 - The field names matter in DSPy Signatures.
 You express semantic roles in plain English: a `question` is different from an `answer`, a `sql_query` is different from `python_code`.

-## 3) Why should I use a DSPy Signature?
+## 2) Why should I use a DSPy Signature?

 **tl;dr** For modular and clean code, in which LM calls can be optimized into high-quality prompts (or automatic finetunes).